tosmi-gitops/onboarding/README.md

 is used to provide manifests reused for all tenants (see [Nomenclature](#nomenclature)).

+We also define different T-Shirt sizes for namespaces in the `base` respository.

 [Onboarding](https://github.com/tosmi-gitops/onboarding-base.git)
 contains manifest for the actual onboarding of tenants.